SMAPPNYU/smapputil/README.md

 #[rotating_tunnel](https://github.com/SMAPPNYU/smapputil/tree/master/py/rotating_tunnel)

-*not ready*

-creates a keyed login only rotating tunnel. less general than ssh_tunnel, rotates the tunnels among login nodes and remote ports provided in input.
+creates a keyed login only rotating tunnel. less general than ssh_tunnel, rotates the tunnels among login nodes and remote ports provided in input. basically therer are two modes of use.
+1. to create a single tunnel that goes through a bastion host to hades.
+2. to create tunnels to hades on alternate login nodes, and then run a separate scripts that connect to those tunnels.

 abstract:
 ```python